officialrajdeepsingh/awesome-nextjs/README.md

 - [Justd](https://github.com/irsyadadl/justd) - Open-source React component UI library built on React Aria Components and Tailwind CSS; easy to customize and drop into projects.
 - [Reshaped](https://reshaped.so) - UI library with more than 45 components focusing on accessibility, component composition, and developer experience.
 - [9UI](https://www.9ui.dev) - Collection of beautiful, customizable components built with Base UI and Tailwind CSS.
-- [Hero UI](https://www.heroui.com) - Beautiful, fast and modern React UI library for building accessible and customizable web applications.
+- [Hero UI](https://www.heroui.com) - Beautiful, fast, and modern React UI library for building accessible and customizable web applications.
 - [Page UI](https://pageui.shipixen.com) - Set of landing page components and templates ready to copy and paste into your codebase—made for React and built on top of Tailwind CSS.
 - [Kibo UI](https://www.kibo-ui.com) - Customised registry of composable, accessible, and open-source components crafted for use with shadcn ui.
 - [Fancy Components](https://www.fancycomponents.dev) - The Fancy Components is a collection of fun and quirky, ready-to-use components and microinteractions, and it's free and open source.